Hearing loss is commonly considered a degenerative condition caused by aging or prolonged exposure to loud sounds.

 A severe skull fracture can cause broken bones to pierce your ear canal.

-These are painful injuries that can cause permanent deafness if you don't treat them immediately.
+These painful injuries can result in permanent hearing loss if you don't treat them immediately.

 Whiplash